If you love hi-fi gear, you’re not gonna love this…

 Professionalism

-Professionalism is a critically important concept for anyone hoping to be seen as professional.
-Unsurprisingly, some of those featured here don’t seem well-versed in the concept.
-Take this example, courtesy of the most featured business in the Hall of Shame and loser of a very significant 2024 case in Joondalup Magistrates Court, Mr RadioFreakinWaves:
+It’s not only me who’s been attacked by the way.
+Take this example, courtesy of the most featured business in the Hall of Shame and loser of a significant 2024 case in Joondalup Magistrates Court:

 Moving Forward

-Two businesses featured in the HoS have lost court cases in 2024 alone, one of which has changed its business name for the third time now in the time I’ve been running Liquid Audio.
-If we are to improve standards, we must understand why businesses like these exist though:
+Two businesses featured in the HoS have lost court cases in 2024 alone.
+One of these businesses has had three business names in the time I’ve been running Liquid Audio.
+I think everyone understands why certain businesses keep changing their name.
+If we are to improve standards, we need to understand why businesses like these exist:

-- They typically quote low prices reflective of poor skills and corner-cutting
+- They quote low prices reflective of poor skills and corner-cutting

-- Cheap work typically attracts a less informed, less fastidious customer
+- Cheap work attracts a less informed, less fastidious customer, many of whom will not realise their equipment has been damaged.

-- Many are afraid to take action if they do
+- Many who DO realise are afraid to take action because of aggressive retaliation from these business owners.

-- Bad reviews are often removed via bribes, refunds, etc
+- Bad reviews are often removed via bribes, refunds, etc, painting an unrealistically positive picture.

 HoS FAQs